muratkeremozcan/cctdd/ch17-react-query/react-query.md

 ## `useGetHeroes`

 We can create a simple hook and replace our complex `useAxios`, while showcasing the performance gains of cache management by `react-query`. `yarn add react-query`, and create a file `src/hooks/useGetHeroes.ts`. `react-query`'s [`useQuery`](https://tanstack.com/query/v4/docs/reference/useQuery) is similar to our custom useAxios: takes a url, returns an object of data, status & error.
-The key arg is a unique identifier for the query / data in cache; string, array or object.
-The 2nd arg an async function that returns the data.

 `const { data, status, error } = useQuery(key, () => fetch(url))`